The Roadmap to Home Rule

 An Advantage per the presentation is "Potentially condemn or annex land to preserve it or stop encroachment of certain activities".
 What Land would you be seeking to annex?
 What would you do with said newly acquired land?

-Steve S asked almost 2 years ago
+Steve S asked over 2 years ago

 To be clear, the Town staff and the Board or Trustees cannot and will not be involved in the creation of a Town Charter if Home Rule moves forward.
 The Charter will be drafted by an elected body of community members and then voted on by all registered Erie voters.
 So this is really a question for a future, theoretical Charter Commission.
 This topic is just and example of something they can consider when drafting the Charter.
 The Charter Commission will have access to Charters from other communities and can use resources like legal experts to determine what topics make sense for Erie to consider in a draft Charter.